5mode/StarWorth/README.md

 Hello and welcome to StarWorth!

-StarWorth is a light and simple software on premise to log calendar and events.
+StarWorth is a light and simple software on premise to log projects and events.

 StarWorth is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.